 Labelling and Packing

 In order to ensure that the new office is set up and ready to go as soon as possible, the packing stage requires careful attention.
 Labelling each staff member’s items (computer, desk, chair etc.) will help to keep the reassembly simple, as will giving them all a separate, labelled crate in which to put the rest of their possessions.
-Maintaining consistent communication with all staff will aid coordination of packing and labelling.
+Maintaining consistent communication with all staff will aid the coordination of packing and labelling.

 Check that you have sufficient packaging for delicate electrical items, such as computers, and try to keep all cables with their respective equipment to avoid mixups.